Private flood insurance vs. NFIP: What's the difference?

 Private flood insurance

-The best private flood insurance companies of 2023
+Private flood insurance companies

 • Neptune: As a private flood insurance marketplace, Neptune is our top pick overall thanks to the comprehensive coverages offered by the large mix of carriers it partners with.
 Through Neptune, you have access to up to $4 million in building coverage, up to $500,000 in personal property coverage, and up to $10,000 in coverage for belongings stored in your basement — rare among flood insurance companies.